Keyboard shortcuts

 1. Command line

-When starting the backup from the command line, you must also specify the option --clone <Clone Device>. <Clone Device> refers to the locally connected device to which the current backup is to be synchronized or restored.
+At the command line, specify the option --clone <clone device> when starting the backup. <clone device> refers to the locally connected device to which the current backup is to be synchronized or restored.
+In the example, it would be --clone /dev/sda

-In certain configurations, the Raspberry Pi may boot from the clone device after a reboot.
-This can occur especially when booting via USB from a USB hard drive or USB SSD and the cloning device is also connected via USB.
+In certain configurations, the Raspberry Pi may boot from the cloning device after a reboot.
+This can occur particularly when booting via USB from a USB hard drive or USB SSD and the cloning device is also connected via USB.
+Thorough testing is essential in such cases.